JJC8-088

-JJC8-088 is a dopamine reuptake inhibitor (DRI) that was derived from the wakefulness-promoting agent modafinil.
+JJC8-088 is a dopamine reuptake inhibitor (DRI) and psychostimulant that was derived from the wakefulness-promoting agent modafinil.

 It has substantially higher affinity for the dopamine transporter (DAT) than modafinil (K_{i} = 6.72 nM vs. 2,600 nM; 387-fold).
-In contrast to modafinil and other analogues, which are atypical DRIs, JJC8-088 is a typical cocaine-like DRI.
-It has potent cocaine-like psychostimulant effects, produces robust and dose-dependent increases in dopamine levels in the nucleus accumbens, and is readily self-administered by and substitutes for cocaine in animals.
+In contrast to modafinil and other analogues, which are atypical DRIs, JJC8-088 is a typical or cocaine-like DRI.
+It has potent cocaine-like psychostimulant effects, produces robust and dose-dependent increases in dopamine levels in the nucleus accumbens, is readily self-administered, and substitutes for cocaine in animals.

 Similarly to cocaine, but unlike modafinil and other analogues, JJC8-088 stabilizes the DAT in an outward-facing open conformation.
 It has been theorized that cocaine-like DRIs may actually act as dopamine releasing agent-like DAT "inverse agonists" rather than as simple transporter blockers.

-In addition to its affinity for the DAT, JJC8-088 has low affinity for the serotonin transporter (SERT) (K_{i} = 213 nM; 32-fold less than for the DAT) and for the norepinephrine transporter (NET) (K_{i} = 1950 nM; 290-fold less than for the DAT).
+In addition to its affinity for the DAT, JJC8-088 has low affinity for the serotonin transporter (SERT) (K_{i} = 213 nM; 32-fold less than for the DAT) and for the norepinephrine transporter (NET) (K_{i} = 1,950 nM; 290-fold less than for the DAT).
 It also binds with high affinity to the sigma σ_{1} receptor (K_{i} = 41.6 nM).

-The drug has high affinity for the hERG antitarget (IC_{50} = 130 nM) and could produce cardiotoxicity, which might cause a risk of heart attack if JJC8-088 were to be used recreationally.
+The drug has high affinity for the hERG antitarget (IC_{50} = 130 nM) and hence has the potential to be highly cardiotoxic, which could cause serious cardiovascular complications such as heart attack if JJC8-088 were to be used recreationally.
+Despite this, JJC8-088 emerged as a "nootropic" and novel designer drug online in July 2026.
+However, anecdotal user reports have suggested that the drug produces no significant effects across several routes of administration, possibly due to poor bioavailability.